alcesleo/wordpress-boilerplate/README.md

 Git will now rebase the entire repo into one commit.
 If you run `git log` you will see that only the 'Initial commit' shows up, but every file is still in place.

+You might need to run `git push -f` when pushing for the first time after this.

 ### Versioning the database